REALTOR® Political Action Committee

-RPAC has been successful on many issues but we know there are still more on the horizon.
-For example, we continue to hear a lot of discussion about expanding the sales tax on services that could include real estate services and your commission.
-RPAC will continue to monitor these and many other emerging issues going forward.
+RPAC has been successful on many issues, but we know there are still more on the horizon.
+For example, as our nation recovers from the pandemic, budgets are tight.
+Legislators will continue to look for revenue opportunities and expanding the sales tax on services is a primary contender.
+Expansion of this kind would include real estate services and your commission.

 VOTE FOR REALTOR® PARTY CANDIDATES

 “REALTOR® Champions” are candidates that best represent the values and interests of our industry and the homeowners you serve.

 Promoting and encouraging dialogue between elected officials and REALTORS® is key to our success.

 MIBOR staff do not make endorsement decisions – REALTORS® volunteering as RPAC Trustees do.

 Let’s face it – when something BIG happens in the industry, you don’t want to be caught unaware.

 To sign up for REALTOR® Party alerts to your mobile phone, you can text REALTORS to 30644, or follow this link to sign up.
 Messages are ONLY sent when action is necessary.Participating in community outreach efforts is another way to ACT and strengthen your community.
 Learn more at www.mibor.com/ecdc.

 In order for our healthy real-estate industry to grow and thrive, REALTORS® must be present and heard from in Washington, D.C., Statehouses, and City Halls across the country.

 Your investment is crucial to the future success of our industry.